beyondrisc/beyondrisc.github.io/about.md

 ---
-title: About - Trusted Processors
+title: About - BeyondRISC
 permalink: /about
 ---

-Trusted Processors is a startup company spun out of the University of Bristol in July 2019 by Ed Nutting, Andres Amaya Garcia and Professor David May.
+BeyondRISC is a startup company spun out of the University of Bristol in July 2019 by Ed Nutting, Andres Amaya Garcia and Professor David May.